Insights

 What is digital identity used for?

 In addition, digital identity can be used during the account set-up process.
-This protective measure was implemented to prevent possible fraudsters from accessing sensitive data like banking details.
+This protective measure was implemented to ensure privileged access management and prevent possible fraudsters from accessing sensitive data like banking details.
 Following the mass shutdown of physical bank branches during the COVID-19 lockdown, it has become clear that most bank and financial interactions can occur online.
 In fact, mobile banking use increased from 15.1% in 2017 to 43.5% in 2021.
 Consumers value the convenience of digital banking and access to real-time payments.
 Digital identity allows consumers to access these services quickly and securely.

 The challenges of the digital era